hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/organizing-persistence-layer-folders.md

   private LiveSQL sql2;
 ```

-It's important to use the correct LiveSQL instance on each query to address the correct tables, and the correct SQL dialect, should these database be of different brands, editions, or versions.
+It's important to use the correct LiveSQL instance on each query to address the correct tables, database, and SQL dialect, should these database be of different brands, editions, or versions.